-The free Irish genealogy websites and databases detailed in my list are my personal, and completely independent, selection of sites for family history research.
-These are the genealogy databases that I have found most useful in my own research and which I confidently recommend.
+The free Irish genealogy websites and databases detailed in my list are my personal, and completely independent selection of sites for family history research.
+These are the genealogy databases that I have found most useful to my own research and which I confidently recommend.

-Each of these sites provides fabulously useful information and some even provide free access to data that other sites charge for.
-Hard to believe, but you'd be surprised how often this happens.
+Each of these sites provides fabulously useful information and some even provide free access to data for which other sites charge.

 Not only do these sites provide free Irish genealogy info, you don't have to supply personal details or register with them.
 So they're free in every sense.
 Enjoy!

-One of a new generation of free Irish genealogy resources to have come online in the last few years, Ask about ireland brings the indexes, full returns and maps of Richard Griffith's Primary Valuation of Tenements to your computer screen.
+One of a new generation of free Irish genealogy resources to have come online in the last few years, Ask About Ireland brings the indexes, full returns and maps of Richard Griffith's Primary Valuation of Tenements to your computer screen free of charge.